NAMASTE SOLAR BLOG

 This one is for you, parents!
 Yes, it says solar energy for kids in the title, but we’re also hoping you get a moment of reprieve, too.
 We’ve compiled solar related activities for a wide range of ages, and we also provide a quick primer on the science behind solar energy for kids.
 Solar energy is not only a fun STEM topic, but it’s also one of the many puzzle pieces that can address the climate crisis we’re facing.

 If you’d like advice on how to have a more serious conversation about climate change with your kids, NPR's Life Kit series has a great 20-minute podcast on the subject, “How to Talk to Kids About Climate Change.”
 It’s a helpful resource for talking to younger and older kids about this complex issue.
+We also tackled this complex topic in our recent blog post.

 Solar Energy for Kids